frontendnorth/fen/src/_blog/2019/call-for-proposals.md

 When we have selected our favourite talks, we will send acceptance emails to make firm plans for speakers to come to the conference.
 We cannot send out rejection emails until this process is complete, and this can take some time.
 We appreciate this can be frustrating but it means we can promise that you will hear the bad news personally from ourselves, instead of a speaker announcement on Twitter.
 If you are successful, please keep this to yourself until we give you the go-ahead to share this news publically - remember that it can be tough to miss out on speaking at a conference.

 Occasionally, plans change and things happen that are beyond our control.
 It’s common for speaker lineups to change when Real Life intervenes.
 We may get in touch if we need a short-notice speaker!

+**Added 12th November:** We have no set date that we will let you know whether you have been successful or not.
+This is because contacting speakers to finalise plans can take time, and sometimes plans change.
+However, we know the speed of our reply is important, and we will try to let everyone know by the end of November.

 ## Code of conduct